TrustTheVote-Project/VoteTrackerPlus/src/vtp/README.md

 - Commits are required to be signed.
 See [https://github.com/TrustTheVote-Project/VoteTrackerPlus/blob/main/docs/informal-security-overview.md](https://github.com/TrustTheVote-Project/VoteTrackerPlus/blob/main/docs/informal-security-overview.md)
 - Standard GitHub pull request (PR) development models are in play
+- ALl pull-requests are squashed-merged onto main - main maintains a linear history
 - All pull-requests pass isort, black, and pylint with a pylint score of 10.0
 - All pull-requests pass pytest (once tests have been written)
 - A TBD level of unit and functional test coverage (pytest coverage)